gameless/ludumdare42/art_needed.md

 - spritesheets for each of the bean plants that the player can grow
   - these can possibly be reused; just give me the coordinates that I should place them in the scene
-- make the vines farther away
-  - specifically, the one reachable from growing bean plants should be in the 12x12 square with top-left corner (82, 40)
-  - then we need frames in the vine spritesheet for the other vines shrinking up to the top of the wall and disappearing
-  - also I'm not sure anymore if we need to keep the "shove vine into the ground" thing but if so then we need animation for that; in any case we need animation for reaching out to grab the vine
 - one or two spritesheets for the vines the player can grow

 Planet
 ------

-- spritesheet for the whole animation
-  - we probably don't need to split anything up here
-  - except maybe the background (space)